newcloudtechnologies/memlimiter/README.md

 ### Memory budget utilization

 The core of the MemLimiter is a special object quite similar to [P-controller](https://en.wikipedia.org/wiki/PID_controller), but with certain specifics (more on that below).
 Memory budget utilization value acts as an input signal for the controller.
-We define the utilization as follows:
+We define the $Utilization$ as follows:
 $$ Utilization = \frac {NextGC} {RSS_{limit} - CGO} $$
+where:
-where $[NextGC](https://pkg.go.dev/runtime#MemStats)$ is a target size for heap, upon reaching which the Go runtime will launch the GC next time.
+* $NextGC$ ([from here](https://pkg.go.dev/runtime#MemStats)) is a target size for heap, upon reaching which the Go runtime will launch the GC next time;
+* $RSS_{limit}$ is a hard limit for service's physical memory (`RSS`) consumption (so that exceeding this limit will highly likely result in OOM);
+* $CGO$ is amount of memory allocations made beyond `Cgo` borders (within `C`/`C++`/.... libraries)

+A few notes about $CGO$ component.
+Allocations made outside of the Go allocator, of course, are not controlled by the Go runtime in any way.
+At the same time, the memory consumption limit is common for both Go and non-Go allocators.
+Therefore, if non-Go allocations grow, all we can do is shrink the memory budget for Go allocations (which is why we subtract $CGO$ from the denominator of the previous expression).
+If your service uses `Cgo`, you need to figure out how much memory is allocated “on the other side”– otherwise MemLimiter won’t be able to save your service from OOM.